What is labor?

 Each labor is different.
 But it’s typically divided into 3 stages:

 This is the start of labor to complete dilation.
 It’s divided into the latent phase and the active phase.
-Women can have very strong, painful contractions during the latent phase.
+People can have very strong, painful contractions during the latent phase.
 The cervix opens (dilates) about 3 or 4 centimeters and thins out (effaces).
-Some women may not know they are in labor if their contractions are mild and irregular.
+Some people may not know they are in labor if their contractions are mild and irregular.

 The latent phase is when contractions become more frequent (usually 5 to 20 minutes apart) and somewhat stronger.
 This is usually the longest and least intense phase of labor.
 You may be admitted to the hospital during this phase.
 The healthcare provider or midwife will do pelvic exams to check the dilatation of the cervix.